-During each cashew marketing year, producers, processors, traders, farmers, and other actors in the cashew value chain seek funds to finance that year’s cashew campaign.
+LINKING FINANCIAL INSTITUTIONS TO CASHEW VALUE CHAIN ACTORS during each cashew marketing year to help them get the necessary funds they need to improve their efficiency.
 Most of these actors do not have the necessary funds or guarantees to be able to apply for a loan at the bank level.
 In addition, most banks are afraid to invest in the sector because of the associated risks, and the unknown potential among actors.

 Since 2017, the U.S. Department of Agriculture and Shelter for Life International have been implementing the LIFFT-Cashew Project (Linking Infrastructure, Finance and Farms to Cashews).
 This project takes place in Senegal, the Gambia, and Guinea-Bissau (otherwise known as the “SeGaBi” region).
 The Project works to enhance the cashew value chain in the region for farmers, cooperatives, producers, end-buyers of raw products (exporters), and end-buyers of locally processed products (foreign buyers).